forwards/meetings-public/slackathon 2018-07-20.md

 ### AOB
 - Next slackathon will be in September 2018.
-Vote for your preferred weekend via the survey in Slack: (survey link TBA)
+Vote for your preferred weekend via the survey in Slack: https://rforwards.slack.com/archives/C3XD6925A/p1532107966000339